jonnonz1/nz-statute-book/acts/public/1986/commerce-act-1986.md

   (a) prescribing the procedure to be followed under this Act in respect of applications and notices to, and proceedings of, the Commission:
   (b) prescribing forms of applications, notices, and other documents required for the purposes of this Act, and requiring the use of such forms:
   (c) prescribing fees to be paid for the purposes of this Act:
-  (ca) authorising the Commission in its discretion, or on such grounds as may be prescribed, to refund a part of the prescribed fee paid by a person who gives a notice under section 67(1) in any case where the Commission gives a clearance under that section:
+  (ca) authorising the Commission, in its discretion or on any grounds that are prescribed, to refund any part of a prescribed fee paid by a person in connection with an application under Part 5 for an authorisation or a clearance:
-  (cb) authorising the Commission to refund a part of a prescribed fee paid by a person in any case where a written undertaking is obtained or accepted from that person:
+  (cb)
-  (cc) requiring the Commission to refund, within a prescribed time, all or any part of a fee paid in respect of an application under section 58, or in respect of a notice under section 66(1) or 67(1), that is more than the cost to the Commission of determining that application or notice:
+  (cc) requiring the Commission to refund, within a prescribed time, all or any part of a fee paid in respect of an application under section 58 or 65A, or in respect of a notice under section 66(1) or 67(1), that is more than the cost to the Commission of determining that application or notice:
-  (cd) prescribing a class or classes of persons who are exempt from the requirement to pay any fee prescribed for an application under section 58 or for a notice under section 66(1) or 67(1):
+  (cd) prescribing a class or classes of persons who are exempt from the requirement to pay any fee prescribed for an application under section 58 or 65A or for a notice under section 66(1) or 67(1):
   (d) providing for such other matters as are contemplated by or necessary for giving full effect to the provisions of this Act and for its due administration.

 ### 109 Commission may prescribe forms
-For the purposes of this Act the Commission may from time to time prescribe forms of applications, notices, and other documents required for the purposes of this Act.
+For the purposes of this Act, the Commission may from time to time prescribe forms of applications, notices, and other documents required for the purposes of this Act.

 ### 110 Repeals, revocations, savings, and consequential amendments
 (1) The enactments specified in Schedule 2 are hereby amended in the manner indicated in that schedule.